ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

 The version 4 UUID is meant for generating UUIDs from truly-random or pseudo-random numbers.

-An implementation may generate 128 bits of random random data which is used to fill out the UUID fields in {{uuidv4fields}}.
+An implementation may generate 128 bits of random data which is used to fill out the UUID fields in {{uuidv4fields}}.
 The UUID version and variant then replace the respective bits as defined by {{version_field}}
 and {{variant_field}},